eondiscord/virgo/README.md

 # virgo
-Virgo is a simple bot to allow you to chat with Gemini on Discord
+Virgo is a simple bot that allows you to chat with Gemini on Discord